j0k3r/graby/UPGRADE.md

+# FROM 2.x to 3.0

+It should be easy if you didn't override or extend Graby.
+I tried to typehint everything (method parameters, method return, variable, etc.).

+So you must update methods you overriden.

+### :warning: BC changes

+- Support for PHP < 7.4 has been dropped

-# UPGRADE FROM 1.x to 2.0
+# FROM 1.x to 2.0

 ### :warning: BC changes